A thing must stir my emotions before I can portray it in paint. Through allegory I strive to bridge the space between the tangible and the ephemeral.

 I work mainly in oil, acrylic and dry media; materials that allow me to express my vision intuitively and immediately.

-I approach each piece with a unique perspective… allowing my work to stay fresh, which keeps the whole process ever evolving and expanding.
+I approach each piece from a unique perspective — allowing my work to stay fresh, which keeps the process ever evolving and expanding.

 Born in Alberta, Canada, Kathryn attended University of Lethbridge, where she studied Fine Arts, Psychology and Aboriginal Studies.
 As a young teen she was awarded scholarships to The Alberta College of Art and the Banff School of Fine Arts.
 She has since taken classes and workshops and otherwise expands her talents and experience wherever she can.
 Her creative influences are mainly expressive figurative artists like Jenny Savillle, Peter Doig, John Hartman and Chris Gwaltney.